 Instead, they start receiving emails about Amazon affiliate, something they may not be interested in.
 As a result, they will unsubscribe from your list because the emails you were sending didn't meet their demands.

 This is common among bloggers building an email list.
 It is difficult to keep up with what your subscribers like because there's a good chance not all of them have the same idea in mind.

-Thankfully, ConvertKit allows you to identify what people want to receive from you by tagging each one.
-You can tag your subscribers by using the tool's Automation feature.
-You can tag them according to the action they took on your email.
+Thankfully, ConvertKit like other email marketing software allows you to identify what people want to receive from you by tagging each one.
+You can tag subscribers and individuals on your list using the tool's Automation feature.
+You can tag subscribers based on the action they took on your email.
 If they click on a particular link on your email, for instance, you can set the tool to group them in a single tag.

-Another advantage that ConvertKit has over other marketing automation platform is you don't have to pay double for the same subscriber.
+Another advantage that ConvertKit has over other marketing automation platforms is you don't have to pay double for the same subscriber.
 For list-based tools like Get Response, you pay for the number of subscribers in the list.
-Even the same person subscribes to different lists, the tool will count them by the number of times they appear on any of your lists.
-For example, if the same person signs up to three of your email lists, they count as three subscribers.
+Even if the same person subscribes to different lists, the tool will count them by the number of times they appear on any of your lists.
+For example, if the same person signs up to three of your email lists from your opt-in pages, they count as three subscribers.

 If you're looking for a more robust and comprehensive marketing automation platform, then Get Response has got you covered.
 It is one of the most established e-mail marketing tools in the industry and is one of the first that adopted marketing automation features in its email platform.

-In fact, Get Response has added more than enough features to make it the only tool you need for growing your business.
+In fact, Get Response has added more advanced features to make it the only tool you need for growing your business.

 Perfect for webinar marketing

 Launching a webinar is an excellent way to onboard leads into becoming customers or clients of your business.
 Instead of sending them emails or writing blog posts, you can engage with them instantaneously by scheduling a time and date for everyone to join so you can show them how your product works.